 We don't take ourselves too seriously, but we do take the truth seriously.

-I always get into this question with 33 days away.
+Matt Towery, Scott Rasmussen, all right, I always get into this question with 33 days away.

-Uh how do you see this playing out?
+How do you see this playing out?

-And you can factor in all these issues of fraud and changing laws and rules and in terms of elections.
+And you can factor in all these issues of fraud and changing laws and rules and terms of elections.

-Uh Scott Rasmussen, where do you see this going?
+Scott Rasmussen, where do you see this going?

 If there's a strong Republican turnout, and look, none of us are really able to gauge turnout as precisely as we'd like, especially in a pandemic.